fpga4fun.com - where FPGAs are fun.

 1. Both side of the cable agree in advance on the communication parameters (speed, format...).
 That's done manually before communication starts.

-2. The transmitter sends a "1" when and as long as the line is idle.
+2. The transmitter sends "idle" (="1") when and as long as the line is idle.

-3. The transmitter sends a "start" (a "0") before each byte transmitted, so that the receiver can figure out that data is coming.
+3. The transmitter sends "start" (="0") before each byte transmitted, so that the receiver can figure out that a byte is coming.

 Let's see how looks the byte 0x55 when transmitted: